 Rare species of amphibians and reptiles in the area include Hyla uruguaya (the Uruguayan frog), Melanophryniscus devincenzii (the Toad of Devincenzi) and Crotalus durissus terrificus (the South American rattlesnake).

 More than 150 species of birds have been identified in the quebradas, such as Theristicus caudatus (the buff-necked ibis), Accipiter bicolor (the bicolored hawk) and Milvago chimachima (the yellow-headed caracara), among others, all of which are rare in other parts of the country.

 The other important habitat of this biosphere reserve, the pampa biome, is rich in temperate grasslands and acts as an important nesting area for many bird species.

 The biome is predominantly formed by natural pasture and is characterized by high species diversity with a large predominance of grasses.
 For this reason, such grasslands are recognized as a conservation priority in the Neotropics.
 At present, however, only 0.7% of the grasslands are protected and the ecosystem faces significant threats to its conservation, in particular overgrazing.

 The Bioma Pampa-Quebradas del Norte Biosphere Reserve is also inhabited by a small number of people (around 2,000) living in towns of 10 to 50 houses amid a rural environment.
 The villagers are predominantly smallholder farmers who engage in agricultural activities.

-The present inhabitants, who are representatives of the gaucho culture, originate from the hybridization of a triple matrix: native Guarani people, Europeans and afro-descendants.
+The present inhabitants, who are representatives of the gaucho culture, originated from the hybridization of a triple matrix: native Guarani people, Europeans, and afro-descendants.